SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Interviews with the participating people with dementia and their care partners

-There will be two follow-up interviews with the people with dementia and their care partners by telephone.
+There were two follow-up interviews with the people with dementia and their care partners by telephone.

--The first follow-up interviews are done immediately after the course
+-The first follow-up interviews were done immediately after the course

--The second follow-up interviews are done 6 months after the first follow-up interviews
+-The second follow-up interviews were done 6 months after the first follow-up interviews

 Why is SHAPE important?